Last Updated: 19th January

 ScotGov also provide more information than I mention on my website.
 You can view the rest of that here.

-NRS provide a weekly report on all Coronavirus deaths, and include more than I mention on my website.
+NRS provide a monthly report on all Coronavirus deaths, and include more than I mention on my website.
 You can view that here.

-HPS also provide a weekly report, which shows more information about who is being infected, who is being hospitalized, ect!
+HPS also provide a weekly report, which shows more information about who is being infected, who is being hospitalized, etc!
 You can view that here.

 It’s a WordPress site, built with Elementor.
 That covers most of the page, but all the graphs/charts/tables are embeds from a range of different places!

 Additional Information / Clarifications

-The government isn’t currently telling us the number of active/recovered patients, probably because it would be a pain to bring everyone who has tested positive back in for a follow-up test.
+The government isn’t currently telling us the number of active/recovered cases, probably because it would be a pain to bring everyone who has tested positive back in for a follow-up test.
 However, it is possible to make an estimate, as the majority of people will recover from the disease within 4 weeks.

 To find the current number of recovered cases, I use the following methods: